-So, why do you do this every summer?
+So, why do you do this every year?
 This question was posed to me by a student at the close of my third summer teaching Memoir Writing at Westminster Canterbury, a life-long care retirement center close to my home.
 I struggled to answer her question, stumbling over my words.
 However, as I drove home, I thought it time for me to put the answer to that question into words.

 Six or seven years ago I met my friend at a women’s prayer group at my church.
 Twenty years my senior, she had emigrated from Ireland when she was 21 with a nursing degree in hand.
 My friend married, having one daughter before the marriage fell apart.
 This left her a single mother in New York City in the fifties, decades before the women’s movement.
 Her plight was not easy, but she persevered.
 Fifty years later, upon her retirement as a corporate nurse for Exxon, she moved to a townhouse near the ocean in Virginia Beach.
 Her years in the town house ended upon a broken hip, and my friend needed help with her move to Westminster Canterbury.
 This was a challenge for her both mentally and physically, and in helping her with this transition, we bonded.
 But her health deteriorated as she suffered a series of falls and infections, and she passed away at the close of her first year at Westminster Canterbury.